xkjyeah/react-excel-export/README.md

 - Define spreadsheets using familiar JSX syntax
 - Support for different cell types (text, number, boolean, date, formula)
 - Formula support with relative cell references using the `rc()` function
-- Custom formatting and column widths
+- Custom formatting and column widths -- no more truncated columns or numbers interpreted as dates!
 - Convert to SheetJS format for export into any format supported by SheetJS (including Excel)

 ## Usage